rattermeyer/jps/README.md

     ./java-scanner scan -f -R "/home/vagrant/" -E /home/vagrant/.sdkman/,/home/vagrant/.jdks/

-### Searching in windows registry
+### Scan in windows registry for JavaHome keys
-via
+To search the windows registry for JavaHome Keys below the Path "HKEY_LOCAL_MACHINE\SOFTWARE\JavaSoft", just run

     ./java-scanner scan -r

-NOTE: searching in windows registry is yet not implemented!
+### Scan for java binary in  current path
+To search for a java binary that is located via the current path, just run

+    ./java-scanner scan -c